stanfordnlp/stanza/_pages/combined_models.md

 ## Combined models

-The default models for two languages, EN and IT, are "combined".
+The default models for some languages are "combined".
 The goal is to get better coverage of the language, hopefully without sacrificing consistency in the annotation scheme.
 In each case, the data used to train the models is a combination of multiple UD datasets.

 | Language | Datasets | Other |
 | :------- | :------------ | :------ |